-Note:Before the network topology is enabled, a single dirty area is displayed, which covers the extent of the features spatial reference.
+Note:Before the network topology is enabled, a single dirty area is displayed, covering the extent of the features spatial reference.

 You must disable a network topology to perform management tasks such as creating or assigning network attributes to features.
-It is recommended to disable the network topology when loading large amounts of data as this helps to reduce processing time.
+It is recommended that you disable the network topology when loading large amounts of data, as this helps to reduce processing time.
 When you reenable a topology, the network topology is reconstructed for all trace network features.

 The properties for a trace network include metadata for the network topology, found on the Network Topology tab.
-Information such as the current enabled state and dirty area count, as well as the number of error features, time stamps, and duration of different network topology actions executed against the network topology.
+The metadata includes information such as the current enabled state and dirty area count, as well as the number of error features, time stamps, and duration of various network topology actions executed against the network topology.

 Validate a network topology

 Validating a network topology is not an automatic operation performed after every edit.
-You can validate the network topology using the Validate command on the trace network Data tab, or by executing the Validate Network Topology geoprocessing tool.
+You can validate the network topology using the Validate command on the Trace Network tab, or by executing the Validate Network Topology geoprocessing tool.

 See Validate a network topology for more information.

 During a network topology validation event, geometry and network properties are evaluated.
-Items found to contain invalid geometries are tracked via error features.
+Items found to contain invalid geometries are tracked through error features.